-How long do sentencing hearings last in Las Vegas, NV?
+How long do sentencing hearings last?

 Again, it depends on your case.
 Some Nevada sentencing hearing especially for minor crimes may last a few minutes.
 But for more serious crimes it is not uncommon for sentencing hearings to span several hours.

 Las Vegas sentencing hearings look very similar to trials.
 Both your attorney and the D.A. may call witnesses to testify and give closing arguments.
 You also have many of the same rights as you do at trial such as:

 - The right to be present at your sentencing.

 - The right to have an attorney represent you.

 - The right to propose alternative sentencing in Nevada.
 (An example would be requesting rehab instead of prison.)

 Note that you do not have the right to confront or cross-examine witnesses.
 For example if John is convicted of battery and the victim Jane testifies at sentencing, John would not be able to cross-examine Jane on the stand.

 Another way sentencing hearings are different than trials is that evidentiary rules are much looser.
 In trial no evidence is admissible unless it is relevant to the case.
 At sentencing nearly all evidence is admissible ...

 In sentencing hearings, your attorney will introduce "mitigating factors."
 Mitigating factors can be anything that makes you appear less blameworthy.
 And hopefully they will cause the judge to impose a laxer judgment.
 Common examples of mitigating factors include: